isomerpages/singapore-customs-cms/_temporary-import-scheme/Alternatives to the Temporary Import Scheme/ATA Carnet.md

 				<li><b>Before Temporary Export</b><br>
 For temporary exportation of goods for specific purposes, an ATA Carnet can be used in lieu of a Customs export permit.
 A Singapore exporter may apply for an ATA Carnet from the Singapore International Chamber of Commerce (SICC).
 The temporarily exported goods must be re-imported into Singapore within 6 months of export, provided it is still within the Carnet validity period.
 After obtaining the ATA Carnet, the exporter must apply for Customs’ supervision of packing or stuffing at least 1 working day before the intended operation.

-Carnet holders can apply for Customs’ Supervision by clicking [here](https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp).
+Carnet holders can apply for Customs’ Supervision by clicking <a href="https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp">here</a>.
 				</li></ul>
 	<ul>
 				<li><b>During Temporary Export and Re-Import</b><br>